Chris-Whiteley/corporate-party-organizer/README.md

 **Duplicate Names:**
 - The guest name must be unique.
+- Duplicate Names: Currently, guest names are used as unique identifiers.
+The system does not allow duplicate names, and any subsequent additions will update the existing guest's information.
+This may lead to issues with guests having the same name (consider extending the identifier in future versions).
 - The system allows adding a guest more than once by updating the previous entry, enabling the organiser to modify the guest’s table or accompanying guests.
 - The system allows correcting an existing guest's name.